19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 (1st July 2000)

-An Act to provide for the confiscation of benefits derived from corruption, drug trafficking and other serious crimes and for purposes connected therewith.
+An Act to provide for the confiscation of benefits derived from, and to combat, corruption, drug trafficking and other serious crimes and for purposes connected therewith.

 [44/2007 wef 01/11/2007]